sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-three-way-ecs.md

 ## Overview

-This use case covers securing a multi-account AWS environment with ECS as the workload type, typically created with the [AWS ControlTower landing zone](https://aws.amazon.com/controltower/features/).
-The guidelines are terraform-based; for instruction on setting up Secure for Cloud manually, see [Manual Organizational Setup - Three-Way Cross-Account](./manual-org-three-way.md).
+This use case covers securing a multi-account AWS environment with workload on ECS, typically created with the [AWS ControlTower landing zone](https://aws.amazon.com/controltower/features/).

+The guidelines are terraform-based.
+For instruction on setting up Secure for Cloud manually, see [Manual Organizational Setup - Three-Way Cross-Account](./manual-org-three-way.md).

 ### User Setup